 - Be as useful and direct as possible.
 This means doing away with the cookie cutter approach and diving into what makes the Austin wine scene different from Grand Rapids.
 Make it clear you just want to help them succeed (with your brands of course!).
 Most retailers and restaurant groups have unique ways of doing business and are very clear on what does NOT work, so make it your mission to find out, then create customized promotions that retailers and sommeliers can easily scale on behalf of your clients.
 Never give them more work than they already have and make sure what you’d like them to do is legal and makes sense for them (some places never do Happy Hour, others do it twice a day!).
 Take the time to learn what drives their business, their preferred flavor profiles or deal breaking price points and they’ll rarely say no to your ideas.

-- .
+- Deliver what you promise.
 I can’t tell you how many store managers, buyers and sommeliers have told me they were wary of working with me because of past experiences: they’d worked with X trade association, Y appellation or Z agency and things went badly because of poor follow through.
 It’s one thing to land a meeting and negotiate a partnership, it’s quite another to do your due diligence, make sure tastings are scheduled and staffed by articulate pourers, collateral is designed and shipped on time and within budget, staff education is arranged, database blasts are drafted, reviewed and approved on deadline, etc. etc. etc. Develop your own systems to keep the train on the rails.
+Wine is fun and casual but the work of positioning your brands amongst the trade should never be taken casually.
 Believe me, being as buttoned up as possible will make you a rarity.
 Also, word travels.
 I’ve often walked into many a meeting and been greeted with a comment someone across the country made about me to a person I am just meeting for the first time.